thegreatwarlo/my-cs-degree/README.md

 **Project courses** are the real learning process.
 Learning by doing is the only way to learn.

+**Papers and medium posts** are reference material for specific key concepts use-cases.

 ## General knowledge courses

 #### CS101.
 Computer architectures: general intro